-The MAE Via Fig. 8 it is observed that the model generally performs the best near the equator, with some slight difficulty predicting the general warming of the ocean in the Southern Hemisphere and cooling in the Northern Hemisphere during this time frame.
-The average MAE and RMSE rise to 0.32K and 0.45K respectively on the 7th day of forecasting, subsequently increasing to 0.73K and the RMSE rises to 0.6 K and 0.8 K within the first week, which further increases as the model progresses.
-The maximum error in the forecast for all models is beneath 12 K for the first 0.99K respectively by the end of 4 weeks.
-For context, for a prediction horizon of 1 week Xiao et al. (Xiao et al., 2019b) reports a RMSE of 0.85K and Shi et al. (Shi et al., 2022) reports a RMSE of 0.687K for their respective models mentioned previously.
-Meanwhile for a prediction horizon of 4 weeks, and then the values begin to diverge depending on the model starting on the 32^{nd} day.
-The general coherence in the relation between the error and Yang et al. (Yang et al., 2018) reports a RMSE of 0.726K for their CFCC-LSTM model forecasting over the Bohai Sea and a RMSE of 1.070K for the China Ocean.
-Similar to the forecasting period is indicative that the randomness in the input and middle weights does slightly effect the model performance, but not drastically daily forecasts, it is also apparent that there is little deviation in the RMSE and MAE across the 15 models, once again indicating that on average the models typically perform similarly regardless of the random weights which they are constructed from.
+Via Fig. 8 it is observed that the model generally performs the best near the equator, with some slight difficulty predicting the general warming of the ocean in the Southern Hemisphere and cooling in the Northern Hemisphere during this time frame.
+The average MAE and RMSE rise to 0.32K and 0.45K respectively on the 7th day of forecasting, subsequently increasing to 0.73K and 0.99K respectively by the end of 4 weeks.
+For context, for a prediction horizon of 1 week Xiao et. al (Xiao et al., 2019b) reports a RMSE of 0.85K and Shi et. al (Shi et al., 2022) reports a RMSE of 0.687K for their respective models mentioned previously.
+Meanwhile for a prediction horizon of 4 weeks, Yang et al. (Yang et al., 2018) reports a RMSE of 0.726K for their CFCC-LSTM model forecasting over the Bohai Sea and a RMSE of 1.070K for the China Ocean.
+Similar to the daily forecasts, it is also apparent that there is little deviation in the RMSE and MAE across the 15 models, once again indicating that on average the models typically perform similarly regardless of the random weights which they are constructed from.